slqdk/NoteControl/docs/frontend.md

 The custom extensions include LaTeX/KaTeX math rendering (inline and block); see [notes.md § Math](notes.md#math) for delimiter rules, the edit popover, and the symbol palette.

+**Read-only mode**: the editor renders read-only when either the note's frontmatter `locked` flag is true OR the active vault is viewer-role (the host page passes `forceReadOnly` into `NoteEditor`).
+Both flow through the same TipTap `editable: false` path and the same `.nc-editor-locked` styling — caret suppressed, keystrokes discarded, links click-through to a new tab instead of opening the link-edit popover.
+The two conditions are OR'd; a viewer on a locked note sees the same read-only behaviour as on any other note.

 ## Properties panel